Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Linear systems and their stability

-If the analogous property holds for continuous functions $u\in C([0,t],U)$, we say that $B$ is $C$-admissible. \end{definition} If $B$ is $q$-admissible, then $x$ defined by \eqref{eq:mild} is indeed a mild solution of \eqref{eq:Linear_System}.
-Note that $q$-admissibility of $B$ w.r.t. $A$ means precisely the forward-completeness of $\Sigma(A,B)$ for all inputs from $L^q$.
-It is easy to see that any mild solution is continuous if $B$ is $q$-admissible for $q<\infty$, see \cite[Proposition 2.3]{Wei89b}.
-In the critical case $q=\infty$, this is also known in many (practically relevant) situations, see e.g.\ \cite{JNP18,JSZ17}, but not entirely clear in general.
+If $B$ is $q$-admissible, then $x$ defined by \eqref{eq:mild} is indeed a mild solution of \eqref{eq:Linear_System}.
+In the language of systems theory, $q$-admissibility of $B$ with respect to $A$ means precisely the forward-completeness of $\Sigma(A,B)$ for all inputs from $L^q$.
+Any mild solution is continuous if $B$ is $q$-admissible for $q<\infty$, see \cite[Proposition 2.3]{Wei89b}.
+In the critical case $q=\infty$, this is also known in many (practically relevant) situations, see e.g.\ \cite{JNP18,JSZ17}, but is an open question in the general case.